If you don’t use responsive design yet, it’s time you catch up or be left behind.

 Reason 2: Google approved & better for SEO

-Google takes the responsiveness of your site seriously and have themselves stated that they will tend to favour responsive websites over a non responsive template when it comes to determining search engine rankings.
+Google takes the responsiveness of your site seriously and has stated that they generally favour responsive sites over non-responsive sites in its search rankings.

 What’s more, by creating a responsive website you are making it easier for Google to crawl your website and reduce the margin for error with on-page SEO.